ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+m the heart lik songs of birds,
+et whose utterance prudence girds.
+Beautiful hands are those that do
+orte that Is earnest and brave and true.
+Moment by moment the long day through.
+Beautiful feet are those that go
+On kindly ministries to and fro
+Down lowliest ways, if God wills it so.
+Beautiful fchoulders are those that bear
+Ceasl:ss burdens of homely care
+With patient giace and daily prayer.
-t if ul lives are those that bless
+Femit if ul lives are those that bless
 Klient rivers of happiness,
 Whoe hidden fountains but few may guess.
 Keautifnl twillzht, at set of snn.